hydraulic-software/conveyor/guidebook/docs/faq/index.md

 ## 4. Is Conveyor only for JVM apps?

-Currently yes, but that won't be true for long as there are no fundamental reasons for that limitation.
-In theory you can package any kind of app, Conveyor just happens to have great support for the JVM.
-It makes sense to integrate support for the JVM because a cross-platform runtime is when the ability to create packages for other operating systems really shines.
-You don't need to mess with cross-compilers or running virtualized operating systems - just develop your app on your preferred platform and then ship to everyone with a single command.
+Nope.
+It has great support for JVM apps, but can package any app.
+Take the [tutorial](../tutorial.md) to learn how to package a CMake based
+C++ app.

 ## 5. Is Conveyor only for desktop apps?

+Not at all!
 It also has great support for:

-1. Deeply system integrated servers.
-See the [TeamCity sample](../samples/teamcity.md) for an example that demonstrates systemd integration, Apache 2 integration and adding a dependency on Postgres.
+1. Servers that run outside of containers.
+See the [TeamCity sample](../samples/teamcity.md) for an example that demonstrates systemd integration, Apache 2/nginx reverse proxy integration and adding a dependency on Postgres.
 2. Command line apps.
 Conveyor is packaged with itself, in fact.

-## 6. Does it support Electron or native apps?
+## 6. Does it support Electron apps?

-It should do, but we don't have any samples or integrated support yet.
+It should do, but we don't have any samples or additional features yet.
 Working on it!

 ## 7. Why should I make a desktop app?